Book proposals are used to sell nonfiction books to publishers.

 The secret of a marketing plan isn’t the number of ideas you have for marketing, or how many things you are willing to do, but how many solid connections you have—the ones that are already working for you—and how many readers you NOW reach through today’s efforts.
 You need to show that your ideas are not just pie in the sky, but real action steps that will lead to concrete results and a connection to an existing readership.

-- No clearly defined market or need—or a market/audience that’s too niche for a commercial publisher to pursue.
+- The writer hasn’t articulated a clearly defined market or need—or the writer has described a market that’s too niche for a commercial publisher to pursue.

-- Concept is too general/broad, or has no unique angle.
+- The concept is too general or broad, or has no unique angle.

 - The writer wants to do a book based on his or her own amateur experience of overcoming a problem or investigating a complex issue.
 (No expertise or credentials.)

-- The writer concentrates only on the content of the book or his/her own experience—instead of the book’s hook and benefit and appeal to the marketplace.
+- The writer concentrates only on the content of the book or his own experience—instead of the book’s hook and benefit and appeal to the marketplace.

-Maybe you approached too big of a publisher.
-Is there a smaller publisher thatwould be interested because they have a lower threshold of sales tomeet?
-Big houses may want to sell as many as 20,000 copies in the firstyear to justify publication; smaller presses may be fine with a few thousand copies.
+If you’re told the market isn’t big enough, maybe you approached too big of a publisher.
+Is there a smaller publisher that would be interested because they have a lower threshold of sales to meet?
+Big houses may want to sell as many as 20,000 copies in the first year to justify publication; smaller presses may be fine with a few thousand copies.

 - The stats and analytics behind your online following, including all websites, blogs, social media accounts, e-mail newsletters, regular online writing gigs, podcasts, videos, etc.